UFC Fight Night: Stephens vs. Choi: Predictions & Analysis

 A few statistical edges stand out.
 Reyes throws significantly more leather — a 6.3 sig. strike per minute gap.
 Frevola is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Frevola has tighter striking defense, making opponents miss more often.

 The Pick: Matt Frevola over Marco Polo Reyes.
-We're leaning Frevola here at 67%, a solid but not overwhelming edge.
+The model gives Frevola a slight nod at 64% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Irene Aldana vs Talita Bernardo